The Little CPA

 • Intraday Trading: Unlike mutual funds, ETF shares trade like individual stocks on an exchange.
 This means prices fluctuate throughout the day, allowing you to buy or sell at any moment during market hours.
 Frequent traders tend to prefer ETFs over index mutual funds.

-• In contrast, ETFs use a unique “in-kind” exchange process that allows them to move stocks in and out without selling them for cash.
+• Tax Efficiency: ETFs use a unique “in-kind” exchange process that allows them to move stocks in and out without selling them for cash.
 Because the fund avoids selling assets on the open market, it doesn’t create those surprise tax bills for you, making it a much more tax-efficient way to grow your wealth.

 Investing in Index Funds